DjangoForAll/Django-Course/Level_7/6_How_Generic_views_work/Script/Readme.md

 You can also see a GenericViewSet at the end of the list, this is the base class that provides all the functionality common between all the mixins like figuring out what function to call based on the request method, route etc

-lets take a look at one mixin and study how it works, lets take the CreateModelMixin
+Lets take a look at one mixin and study how it works, lets take the CreateModelMixin

 ```python
 class CreateModelMixin: